Dwayne Sattler, Executive Director

 Carolyne Banks, Coordinator, Outreach

-Carolyne holds a BA in Biological Science from Wellesley College.
+Carolyne holds a Bachelor’s in Biological Science from Wellesley College.
 She is an avid, though not always successful, gardener and enjoys watching wasps, butterflies, and hummingbirds forage in her garden.

 Ellyn Schuette, Coordinator, Outreach

-Ellyn earned her BS in Chemistry from Penn State University, and her MS in Forensic Science (chemistry concentration) from Michigan State University.
-She’s looking forward to checking out fun community festivals in the greater-D.C. area.
-She also enjoys visiting museums and singing – but luckily not at the same time!
+Ellyn earned her Bachelor’s of Science in Chemistry from Penn State University, and her Master’s in Forensic Science with a concentration in chemistry from Michigan State University.
+She enjoys attending community festivals in the greater-DC area.
+Ellyn also enjoys visiting museums and singing – but luckily not at the same time!